 If a utility needed a transmission line, it proposed the line, went through the necessary approvals and permitting processes, and then built the line.
 This was because utilities were allowed to build any needed line in their own service territories.

 Order 1000 covers a great deal of ground regarding the building of large transmission lines.
-The Order itself can be found at the FERC website.
+The Order itself (external link) can be found at the FERC website.
 Among other things, the order requires that large projects go through competitive bidding to help keep costs lower as well as receiving input from affected communities.

 The FERC created Order 1000 out of a belief that sufficient electric transmission infrastructure was not being built and that injecting competition into the construction and ownership of transmission would result in more transmission being built.